9 Things to Know About the iPhone 5s iOS 9.3.5 Update

 iPhone 5s iOS 9.3.5 Update: Impressions & Performance1 / 9

-We’ve spent a few days with the iPhone 5s iOS 9.3.5 update and the aging former flagship continues to perform well in key areas like battery life, connectiity, and speed.
+We’ve spent two weeks with the iPhone 5s iOS 9.3.5 update and the aging former flagship continues to perform well in key areas like battery life, connectiity, and speed.
 Before we get to performance, we want to quickly touch on the installation.

 It shouldn’t take you more than a few minutes to download